 (Essential Thrombocytosis; Primary Thrombocythemia)

-(See also Overview of Myeloproliferative Disorders.)
+(See also Overview of Myeloproliferative Neoplasms.)

 A Janus kinase 2 (JAK2) enzyme mutation, JAK2V617F, is present in about 50% of patients; JAK2 is a member of the tyrosine kinase family of enzymes and is involved in signal transduction for erythropoietin, thrombopoietin, and granulocyte colony-stimulating factor (G-CSF) among other entities.
-Other patients have mutations in exon 9 of the calreticulin gene (CALR) and a few have acquired somatic thrombopoietin receptor gene mutations (MPL).
+Other patients have mutations in exon 9 of the calreticulin gene (CALR), and a few have acquired somatic thrombopoietin receptor gene mutations (MPL).

 Thrombocythemia may lead to

 Microvascular occlusions involve small vessels of the distal extremities (causing erythromelalgia), the eye (causing ocular migraine), or the central nervous system (causing transient ischemic attacks).
 Not all patients experience microvascular symptoms even when platelet counts are high.

 Whether the risk of large vessel thrombosis causing deep venous thrombosis or pulmonary embolism is increased in essential thrombocythemia is unclear, particularly because platelets are primarily involved in arterial thrombosis and there is no correlation between the platelet count and large vessel thrombosis.

 Bleeding is more likely with extreme thrombocytosis (ie, about 1.5 million platelets/mcL [1.5 million × 109/L]); it is due to an acquired deficiency of von Willebrand factor caused because the platelets adsorb and proteolyze high molecular weight von Willebrand multimers, causing an acquired von Willebrand syndrome.